alexandreborges/malwoverview/README.md

     malware family.
 22. Gather threat hunting information from AlienVault using different criteria.
 23. Gather threat hunting information from Malpedia using different criteria.
-24. Gather threat hunting information from ThreatCrowd using different criteria.
-25. Gather threat hunting information from Malware Bazaar using different criteria.
+24. Gather threat hunting information from Malware Bazaar using different criteria.
-26. Gather IOC information from ThreatFox using different criteria.
+25. Gather IOC information from ThreatFox using different criteria.
-27. Gather threat hunting information from Triage using different criteria.
+26. Gather threat hunting information from Triage using different criteria.
-28. Get evaluation to hashes from a given file against Virus Total.
+27. Get evaluation to hashes from a given file against Virus Total.
-29. Submit large files (>= 32 MB) to Virus Total.
+28. Submit large files (>= 32 MB) to Virus Total.
-30. Malwoverview uses Virus Total API v.3, so there isn't longer any option using v.2.
+29. Malwoverview uses Virus Total API v.3, so there isn't longer any option using v.2.

 # CONTRIBUTORS: